Gadoxetate (By injection)

-Used during a medical test or imaging procedure to help internal organs show up better.
+Used during a magnetic resonance imaging (MRI) scan to help the liver show up better.

 When This Medicine Should Not Be Used